Student Loan Borrower Assisstance

 Standard Repayment

-• You are automatically placed in this plan unless you choose another one.
+• Borrowers who took out all of their loans before July 2026 are automatically placed in this plan unless they choose another plan.

-• Payments are a fixed amount that is set to allow you to pay off loans within 10 years (but up to 30 years for Consolidation Loans).
+• Payments are a fixed amount that is designed to pay off the loan within a set number of years (10 years for most people, and 10 to 30 years for some Consolidation Loans).

-• You’ll usually pay less over time than under other plans, but your initial monthly payments will probably be the highest under this plan.
+• You may pay less in total over time than under other plans, but your initial monthly payments will probably be the highest under this plan.

 • If you work in public service and are looking to get your loans forgiven after 10 years through PSLF, this might not be the best plan for you.